 This school is not a live-in program and trainees are required to arrange their own accommodation where necessary.

-We currently conduct one recruitment process for two school intakes.
-The next recruitment process will open on 15 December 2022 and close on 16 January 2023.
-Successful applicants will start a Trainee Firefighter School commencing around July/August 2023 and a subsequent Trainee Firefighter School commencing around February/March 2024.
+We currently conduct one recruitment process to fill two school intakes.
+Successful applicants will be eligible to start a Trainee Firefighter School commencing from July and February.

-Yes, we welcome applications from anywhere however you must be able to attend assessments in person when required.
+Yes, we welcome applications from anywhere however you must meet the eligibility requirements and be able to attend assessments in person when required.
 Assessment locations are usually within the Perth Metro area.